Yecats/Yecats.github.io/tutorial/Animate-runtime-progress-bars-with-UI-Toolkit/pt8.md

 hero_height: is-small
 comments: true
 ---
-# Design 2: Hook up the progress bar to an existing animation

 Open the **CircularProgressBar_Start** scene located under **Assets** > **WUG** > **Scenes**.
 The scene is minimal and comes with a character who is setup to drum.
 Push play to see the animation workflow:

 ![]({{page.dir}}/images/7-initial animation.gif)